andlo/mycroft-skills-list-gitbook/skills/telegram-skill.luke5sky.md

 Create a telegram bot:
 Open Telegram App on your smartphone, click on the search symbol in the upper right corner Search for BotFather and click on it
-Now type /newbot hit enter
+Now type newbot hit enter
 Botfather should reply with: Alright, a new bot.
 How are we going to call it? please chosse a name for your bot.
 Give your bot a displayname like Mycroft
 Botfather should reply with: Good.
 Now let's choose a username for your bot.
 It must end in bot.
 Like this, for example: TetrisBot or tetris-bot.